 Specialist made dampers for both volume and fire control for various exhaust systems can be manufactured in a variety of materials utilising either manual or automatic control.

 Actuation of fire dampers can be provided by incorporating the system either into existing fire suppressant equipment on site, or by providing pneumatic, CO2, electronic or mechanical initiation.

-Equipment can be provided to suit various conditions on site including manufacture from corrosion resistant material, galvanize, epoxy paint with an or alternative surface treatment.
-We are able to provide interlocking of the equipment with either electrical/pneumatic systems, ensuring full incorporation into any control systems on site.
+Equipment can be provided to suit various conditions on site including manufacture from corrosion resistant material, galvanised, epoxy painted or with an alternative surface treatment.
+We are able to provide interlocking of the equipment with either electrical or pneumatic systems, ensuring full incorporation into any control systems on site.

 Case Study 1